-To leverage the power of the Internet, and create an ecommerce store that is mobile-ready, integrates well with your other enterprise systems, and offers convenient and fast service, use the following 7 creative trends to wield the World Wide Web to your advantage.
+To leverage the power of the Internet, and create an ecommerce store that is mobile-ready, integrates well with your other enterprise SEO systems, and offers convenient and fast service, use the following 7 creative trends to wield the World Wide Web to your advantage.

 1. Voice Shopping